Energy Advice

 • Information on energy grants and schemes (see links below for more information)

 REAP works in partnership with other agencies in Moray.
-We work closely with Moray Council.
-We also take referrals from Home Energy Scotland, Moray Food Plus, Citizens’ Advice Bureau (Moray CAB), housing officers, health visitors and others.
+We work closely with Moray Council, Home Energy Scotland, Moray Food Plus, Citizens’ Advice Bureau (Moray CAB), housing officers, health visitors and others.
 Depending on your situation, we can make referrals on to these organisations, too.

-Please call us on 01542 888070 or email info@reapscotland.org.uk and one of our trained Energy Advisers will get back to you.
+Please call us on 01542 888070 or email info@reapscotland.org.uk and one of our trained Energy Advisors will get back to you.

-This work is funded by the Energy Industry Voluntary Redress Scheme, www.energyredress.org.uk, The home energy efficiency programme or HEEPS run in conjunction with the Moray Council and the Adams Family Foundation.
+This work is funded by the Energy Industry Voluntary Redress Scheme, www.energyredress.org.uk, and Scottish Gas Network, www.sgn.co.uk

 Further information on grants, loans, and help with heating bills